Yacht (band): 2010–2013

-In November 2011, YACHT worked with the Youtuber and longtime YACHT supporter Mitchell Davis on their music video for the song "I Walked Alone".
+In November 2011, Yacht worked with the YouTuber and longtime Yacht supporter Mitchell Davis on their music video for the song "I Walked Alone".

-In June 2011, YACHT released Shangri-La, their second album on DFA Records.
+In June 2011, Yacht released Shangri-La, their second album on DFA Records.
 They made a double video for its first two singles, "Utopia" and '"Dystopia (The Earth Is on Fire)", directed by the experimental filmmaker and documentary maker Rene Daalder.
 In 2012, they recorded "Le Goudron", a cover version of the Brigitte Fontaine song (1969).
-In early 2013, the retailer Kohls used YACHT typeface imagery and lyrics from "Shangri-La" on a series of T-shirts made available online, until the band notified the company about possible legal liabilities.
+In early 2013, the retailer Kohl's used Yacht typeface imagery and lyrics from "Shangri-La" on a series of T-shirts made available online, until the band notified the company about possible legal liabilities.

-In an August 2012 interview with New York Music News, Evans explained the YACHT band, business and belief system: "YACHT is the name we give to all the projects we do together.
+In an August 2012 interview with New York Music News, Evans explained the Yacht band, business and belief system: "Yacht is the name we give to all the projects we do together.
 Usually that’s recording and performing music, but as we emphasize in our axiom of "band, business, and belief system," there are both materialistic and metaphysical dimensions to our work.
 It's full-spectrum."

 In December 2012, the band celebrated its 10th anniversary by releasing the single "Second Summer".
 The video was produced by the Fox animation studio, Animation Domination.
 This song also appeared in video game The Sims 3.

 In August 2013, the band released "Party at the NSA," a song satirizing the National Security Agency's unwarranted surveillance of private citizens, and donated all proceeds from sales of the song online to the Electronic Frontier Foundation.
 The comedian Marc Maron plays the guitar solo on the song.
-YACHT and the design blog Nothing Major created a T-shirt of the "Party at the NSA" artwork, of which sale proceeds were also donated to the EFF.
+Yacht and the design blog Nothing Major created a T-shirt of the "Party at the NSA" artwork, of which sale proceeds were also donated to the EFF.

 2014–2015

-In 2014, YACHT signed to Downtown Records, and released an EP, "Where Does This Disco".
-To accompany the release, YACHT designed a limited-edition compact disc that served as commentary on the obsolescence of the medium.
+In 2014, Yacht signed to Downtown Records, and released an EP, "Where Does This Disco".
+To accompany the release, Yacht designed a limited-edition compact disc that served as commentary on the obsolescence of the medium.
 They discussed the project at WIRED's WIREDxDesign conference in October 2014.
 WIRED called the project "music not as a thing in itself, but the beginning of a chain of experiences which had no edge."

-On October 16, 2015, YACHT released I Thought The Future Would Be Cooler, their first full-length album on Downtown Records.
+On October 16, 2015, Yacht released I Thought The Future Would Be Cooler, their first full-length album on Downtown Records.
 The release was preceded by a series of technological subversions, including a drone-captured video of a billboard, a website which sent fans faxes of the album artwork, and video that only played when Uber prices were surging in Los Angeles.
 The campaign was nominated for two Webby Awards.